Decentralized Stability Conditions for DC Microgrids: Beyond Passivity Approaches: Examples

 \subsection{Microgrid with ZIP {loads}}

 We consider now {the case where} the loads are not just resistive and they also contain constant current and constant power elements.
 The load current $i_{\text{Load}_j}(t)$ becomes

-where $\overline{i}_{\text{Load}_j}$, $Z_{\text{Load}_j}=R_{\text{Load}_j}>0$ and $P_{\text{Load}_j}>0$ are {the current, impedance and power of the} constant current load, the constant impedance load and the constant power load respectively.
+where $\overline{i}_{\text{Load}_j}$, $Z_{\text{Load}_j}=R_{\text{Load}_j}>0$ and $P_{\text{Load}_j}>0$ are \ilc{the current, impedance and power of the} constant current load, the constant impedance load and the constant power load respectively.

 The presence of constant power loads has a destabilizing effect on {the} bus dynamics since they behave as negative {resistance} elements.
-To guarantee bus stability using {a passivity} argument, we require that at steady state, the {effect of the constant impedance loads is {larger than} that of the constant power loads~\cite{CLKKS:19,NSMMFT:20},} that is

-If the previous condition is satisfied, then it is possible to certify the stability of the microgrid with ZIP loads using Statement~1 in a similar way to the case of resistive loads presented earlier.
+To guarantee bus stability using {a passivity} argument, the {effect of the constant impedance loads is {larger than} that of the constant power loads~\cite{CLKKS:19,NSMMFT:20},} that is If the previous condition is satisfied, then it is possible to certify the stability of the microgrid with ZIP loads using Statement~1 in a similar way to the case of resistive loads presented earlier.
 Nevertheless, in many practical {cases,} the constant power {loads} can be larger than the constant impedance {loads}.
 In this case, Statement~1 alone will not be able to certify {microgrid} stability as it can be seen in Fig.~\ref{fig:Exp2_S1}. {Note that in contrast to the case of resistive loads, the passivity condition does {not hold} at low frequencies while the small-gain condition holds.} Note also that none of these conditions {hold} in medium frequencies, see Fig.~\ref{fig:Exp2_S1}.

 Statement~2 allows to go beyond passivity and small-gain conditions of the conventional bus/line microgrid decomposition.
 In fact, the analysis reveals that by considering the small-gain condition in the new decomposition ${ G_j(\jw)\in \QC(\Pi^{G_j}_2,\epsilon_{G_j}(\w))}$, Statement~2 is satisfied at medium frequencies where Statement~1 failed, see Fig.~\ref{fig:Exp2_S2}.
 Therefore, we have Statement~1 and/or Statement~2 satisfied at each frequency~${\omega \in \overline{\R}_+}$ as it can be seen in Fig.~\ref{fig:Exp2_Thm1}, and hence the microgrid of Fig.~\ref{fig:exp3_diagram} with ZIP loads {considered} (dominated by {constant power loads}) is stable.